always in progress..

 Bottom line: unless your question, and its subsequent answer adds something to the site, it will probably be deleted.
 Deal with it.

-I unpacked your software, and it has a Virus!
+My download has a Virus!
 What's that about?

 I don't use anti-virus, so I can't comment on which is least likely to throw up false positives, which this most certainly is.
+The truly brain-dead AVs also like to share their data, so by next week, there could be more!
+Their old-school methods get particularly annoyed when I use AutoIt.

 As to whether or not to trust the integrity of my downloads, that's up to you.
 After all, you probably don't actually know me.
 And just because governments, schools, universities, leading corporations and professionals across the globe trust in my software every single day, doesn't mean you have to!